 The FTCC (Eq.
 4.2.3) is formally the same as the FTC (Eq.
-4.2.2) (Leibniz's formula), the key (and significant) difference being that the argument of the integrand $s \in \mathbb{C}$.
+4.2.2) (Leibniz's formula), the key (and significant) difference being that the argument of the integrand $s \in \mathbb{C}$ .
 Thus this integration is a line integral in the complex plane.
 One would naturally assume that the value of the integral depends on the path of integration.
 And it does, but in a subtle way, as quantified by Cauchy's various theorems.
 If the path stays in the same RoC region, then the integral is independent of that path.
 If a path includes a different pole, then the integral depends on the path, as quantified by the Cauchy residue theorem.
 The test is to deform the path from the first to the second.
-If in that deformation the path crosses a pole, then the integral will change (namely, it will depend on the path).
-All of this follows from causality.
+If in that deformation the path crosses a pole, then the integral will change (namely it will depend on the path).
+All of this is follows from causality.

 The FTC and FTCC are clearly distinguishable yet the reasoning is the same.
-If F(s) = df(s)/ds is complex analytic [i.e., has a power series $f(s) = \sum_k c_k s^k$, with $f(s), c_k, s \in \mathbb{C}$], then it may be integrated, term by term, and yet the integral does not depend on the path.
+If F(s) = df(s)/ds is complex analytic [i.e., has a power series $f(s) = \sum_k c_k s^k$ , with $f(s), c_k, s \in \mathbb{C}$ ], then it may be integrated, term by term, and yet the integral does not depend on the path.
 At first blush, this is sort of amazing.
-The key is that F(s) and f(s) must be complex analytic, which means they are differentiable.
+The key is that F(s)and f(s) must be complex analytic, which means they are differentiable.
 This all follows from the Taylor series formula Eq.
-4.2.5 for the coefficients of the complex analytic series.
+4.2.5 (p.
+136) for the coefficients of the complex analytic series.
 For Eq.
-4.2.3 to hold, the derivatives must be independent of the direction (the path), as discussed in Sect.
-4.2.2.
-The concept of a complex analytic function, therefore, has eminent consequences in the form of several key theorems on complex integration, as first discovered by Cauchy in about 1820.
+4.2.3 to hold, the derivatives must be independent of the direction (the path), as discussed on page 136.
+The concept of a complex analytic function therefore has eminent consequences in the form of several key theorems on complex integration, first discovered by Cauchy in about 1820.

-Role of the Complex Taylor series: The complex Taylor series generalizes the functions it describes, with unpredictable consequences, as nicely shown by the domain-coloring diagrams in Fig. 3.12, where a simple translation of the s plane by a complex number can void the positive-real property $(s - \sqrt{j})$ cannot be a physical impedance).

-Cauchy's of complex integration tools were first exploited in physics by Sommerfeld (1952), to explain the onset (e.g., causal) transients in waves, as he explained in detail in Brillouin (1960, Chap.
+The complex Taylor series generalizes the functions it describes, with unpredictable consequences, as nicely shown by the domain-coloring diagrams in Fig. 3.12 (p.
+125).
+Cauchy's tools of complex integration were first exploited in physics by Sommerfeld (1952) to explain the onset (e.g., causal) transients in waves, as he explained in detail in Brillouin (1960, Chap.
 3).

-The importance of causality: Up to 1910, when Sommerfeld first published his results using complex analytic signals and saddle point integration in the complex plane, the implications of the causal wavefront were poorly understood.
-It would be reasonable to say that Sommerfeld's insight changed our understanding of wave propagation for both light and sound.
-Unfortunately, in my view, his insight has never been fully appreciated, perhaps even to this day.
-If you question this summary, please read Brillouin (1960, Chap.
+Up to 1910, when Sommerfeld first published his results using complex analytic signals and saddle point integration in the complex plane, the implications of the causal wave-front were poorly understood.
+It would be reasonable to say that his insights changed our understanding of wave propagation for both light and sound.
+Unfortunately this insight has never been fully appreciated, even to this day.
+If you question this statement, please read Brillouin (1960, Chap.
 1).

-The full power of the complex analytic function was first appreciated by Bernard Riemann (1826-1866) in his University of Göttingen PhD thesis of 1851, under the tutelage of Gauss (1777-1855), which drew heavily on the work of Cauchy (Fig. 3.1).
+The full power of the complex analytic function was first appreciated by Bernard Riemann (1826-1866) in his University of Göttingen PhD thesis of 1851, under the tutelage of Gauss (1777-1855), which drew heavily on the work of Cauchy (Fig. 3.1, page 62).